 The stress and frazzle of our daily life make us feel distressed, and with time it could manifest a damaging effect on the body.
 Whether short term or long term, the impact of stress on our bodies cannot be overemphasized.
-It can affect every part of our body system including digestive, reproductive, and even our immune system.
+It can affect every part of our body system including the digestive, reproductive, and even our immune system.
 In all, stress has the potential of making our entire body system crash (sounds familiar?).

-Unfortunately, our ability to make healthy food choice becomes compromised under stress.
+Unfortunately, our ability to make healthy food choices becomes compromised under stress.
 We tend to reach for junk food in these times.
 However, managing and lowering your stress levels can be as easy as eating right.

 There are a number of healthy options that have been scientifically proven to alter brain chemistry and hormones to help your body deal with stress more easily.
 Reach for one of these picks when a stress-induced craving hits, and fit them into your diet in general to both improve your mood and waistline

 Here are our five (5) picks of superfoods to help fight off stress!